 Nothing looks worse for a brand than a heated back-and-forth with a customer.
 Let everyone see that you reached out to fix the issue.
 After expressing empathy, request to continue the conversation one-on-one.
 Even if they don’t message you back, the public will only see your professional response as the final word.
 This shows you care and increases the chance that others write about their positive experiences.

-Bad reviews happen to good people
+4. Accept that bad reviews happen to good people

 Your renters want good experiences, but they really want to avoid bad ones.
 When people have a bad experience, they’re more likely to talk about it in person and post a bad review.
 There’s not much you can do to stop this from happening, especially as your business grows and your overall review numbers increase.
 But that doesn’t mean you have to let it hurt your business.